 Will I lose sensation if I have a breast augmentation?

 Some temporary numbness of the nipple or breast is common for a short time after surgery.
 Most patients have completely normal sensation when recovery is complete.
 The nipple incision may have a slightly higher risk of decreased sensation, but we have not observed that in our patients despite the fact that it is one of the most common incisions we use.
-So, while technically possible, the risk of permanently decreased nipple sensation from breast augmentation with any incision is extremely low.
+So, while possible, the risk of permanently decreased nipple sensation from breast augmentation with any incision is extremely low.

 Which breast augmentation incision is best?